Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Dynamics

 A straightforward calculation given in Lemma \ref{lemma:strong_convexity} shows that due to Lemma \ref{lemma:occupancy_prop} and Assumption \ref{as:e_value}, for any $\pi \in \Pi_{\mu}$ it holds that $L(\cdot,\pi;d_{\beta}^{\pi})$ is $(1-\gamma)\lambda_{\beta}$-strongly convex.

-The following result then connects the geometry of the semi-gradient of the MSBE and the gradient of $L(\theta,\pi;\beta)$, which can be seen as an extension of Lemma 3 of \cite{extension} to the current entropy regularised setting and where the measure of integration in the MSBE is not necessarily stationary. \begin{lemma} Let Assumption \ref{as:linearmdp} hold.
+The following result then connects the geometry of the semi-gradient of the MSBE and the gradient of $L(\cdot,\pi;\beta)$, which can be seen as an extension of Lemma 3 of \cite{bhandari_td_learning} to the current entropy regularised setting. \begin{lemma} Let Assumption \ref{as:linearmdp} hold.
 Then for all $\theta \in \mathbb{R}^N$ and $\pi \in \Pi_{\mu}$ it holds that with \end{lemma} See Appendix \ref{sec:gradient_proof} for a proof.